tc360950/CTBNs/README.md

+This code implements algorithm from
+Structure learning for continuous time Bayesian networks via penalized likelihood (2020 Miasojedow, Rejchel, Cakala)

+and tests its performance on simulated data.

 To compile use provided Makefile.
 C++ 14 or higher version is required.

 Use variable NUM_THREADS in utils/parameters.cpp to set number of threads which will be used for inference.